BJChen990/bce-sam-cli/bsamcli/local/init/templates/cookiecutter-aws-sam-hello-java/{{cookiecutter.project_name}}/README.md

 bsam local install
 ```

-This step will mount local folder to container, install dependencies and compile application into a JAR file.
+This step will mount local folder to container, use maven to download dependencies and compile application into a JAR file.

 #### Use mvn